Rodolfo Faistauer - Pianist

 About

-Brazilian pianist Rodolfo Faistauer has appeared in solo and chamber music recitals in France, Germany, Austria, Brazil and the United States.
-He has performed in venues such as the Hungarian Institute and the Brazilian Embassy in Paris, Auditorium Cité de la Musique et de la Danse and Palais Rohan in Strasbourg, Florentinersaal in Graz, Kleiner Konzertsaal of the Musikhochschule in Munich, Brazilian Museum of Sculpture in São Paulo, Instituto Ling in Porto Alegre and Galvin Recital Hall in Evanston.
-He currently teaches Piano Literature at the Northwestern University’s Bienen School of Music
+Described as an artist of “eloquence”who combines “lyrical playing” with “precision of touch”, Brazilian pianist Rodolfo Faistauer performs regularly in the United States, Europe and Brazil.
+He has performed in venues such as the Hungarian Institute and the Brazilian Embassy in Paris, Auditorium Cité de la Musique et de la Danse and Palais Rohan in Strasbourg, Florentinersaal in Graz, Konzertsaal of the Musikhochschule in Munich, Brahmshaus in Baden Baden, Brazilian Museum of Sculpture in São Paulo, and Galvin Recital Hall in Chicago.
+Rodolfo is Visiting Assistant Professor of Music and Director of the Piano Area at Whitman College, WA, USA.

 Rodolfo is a Fellow of the 2022 edition of the Gilmore Piano Festival and was invited to the inaugural edition of the Forte/Piano Summer Academy of historical pianos at Cornell University.
 He has recently performed at the Strasbourg Conservatory in France and recorded a work by Hugues Dufourt in the presence of the composer.
 The recording was released in 2023 as part of a CD with Dufourt’s Complete Piano Works by Coviello Classics (Darmstadt).
+The recording was chosen “contemporary album of the week”, by France Musique, one of the five notable classical recordings of 2023 by Swiss Radio RTS and “coup de coeur” of the Académie Charles Cros— the French Recording Academy.

 Before moving to the United States, Rodolfo spent several years in Europe.
 At the Académie Supérieure de Musique de Strasbourg in France, he studied with Amy Lin, who instilled in him a passion for the musical tradition of Artur Schnabel and the Viennese repertoire.
 Under Ms. Lin’s guidance, he earned a Performance Diploma and a Master’s Degree in Piano with Honors.
 Determined to continue exploring this repertoire, Rodolfo went on to study with Margarita Höhenrieder at the Hochschule für Musik und Theater in Munich, Germany, sponsored by the European Union’s Erasmus Program.